meltano/meltano/docs/src/_reference/command-line-interface.md

 `meltano lock` creates lock files for all [non-custom](/concepts/plugins#custom-plugins) plugins in the project.

-To update your lock artifacts with the latest plugin definitions in Meltano Hub, use the `--update` option.
+To update your lock artifacts with the latest plugin definitions in MeltanoHub, use the `--update` option.

 ## `remove`